pytorch/pytorch/aten/src/ATen/native/README.md

     document the intended usage.
 This maps to the legacy `abs_out(Tensor out, Tensor self) -> Tensor`.
     As with the legacy `_out` function you must call the argument `Tensor out` or `Tensor out0`, `Tensor out1` in the context of multiple arguments.

+We check that the user uses these annotations and throw asserts if she doesn't.
+If this causes a lot of confusion please add @cpuhrsch to your PR.

 ### `dispatch`